Importing data from Excel

 To import the file:

-1. Go to Registers ⇒ Import ⇒ Kit Articles.
+1. Go to Registers ⇒ Import ⇒ Kit and production articles.

 2. Choose which field to identify articles by (Article number for this example file).